 If the complaint is against the headteacher, the complainant will initially need to write, in confidence, to the chair of the academy council.
-The chair will seek to resolve the issue informally, e.g. by arranging a meeting with the complainant within 15 days, before moving directly to stage three of the procedure.
+The chair will seek to resolve the issue by arranging a meeting with the complainant within 15 days.